canvas-medical/documentation/collections/_api/practitioner.md

                 description: Specifies the country in which the practitioner's address is located.
 This field typically contains the name of the country, following the ISO 3166 standard.
           - name: birthDate
             type: date
-            description: >-
-              Practitioner date of birth for the individual, formatted as YYYY-MM-DD.
+            description: The date on which the practitioner was born, formatted as YYYY-MM-DD.
           - name: photo
             type: array[json]
             description: Practitioner photo(s).